jienie37/jienie37/README.md

 - ⚡ Fun fact: I believe accidental successes are much more fun than achieving a low goal.
 Embrace the unexpected and enjoy the journey!

 Feel free to connect and explore the coding universe with me.
 Happy coding! 🚀

+### Git Commands
+- "git clone <URL of the repository>"
+= When you want to copy a repository from a remote source to your local machine.

+- "git branch <-a, -d>"
+= To list, create, or delete branches within a repository.

+- "git commit <-a, -m> "text" "
+= Record changes to the repository

+- "git pull <origin, remote, branch> <location>"
+= Fetch changes from a remote repository.

+- "git push